The Vicar of Dibley: Home mediaThe Vicar of Dibley was released on VHS in North America periodically in volumes (six in total) between 1998 and 2000 by BBC Video, distributed by CBS/FOX VideoThe Vicar of Dibley was released on DVD in Region 2 (UK) in 2001. In 2002, a DVD entitled The Best of The Vicar of Dibley was released featuring a 90-minute film of Dawn French talking to the producer, Jon Plowman, with clips from the series. A 2002 documentary narrated by Jo Brand, entitled The Real Vicars of Dibley, was also on the DVD. In 2005, a "complete collection" box set was released. This included all the then-aired episodes. The final two episodes and a 6-disc "ultimate" box set were released on 26 November 2007.

 In Australasia (Region 4), all episodes have been released on DVD.

-In the United States and Canada (Region 1), all episodes have been released on DVD.
+All episodes have been released on DVD in the United States and Canada (Region 1).

+Legacy

-Adaptations and possible return
+Adaptations

-On 6 February 2007, Fox announced plans to adapt The Vicar of Dibley into an American sitcom, titled The Minister of Divine.
+On 6 February 2007, Fox announced plans to adapt The Vicar of Dibley into an American sitcom titled The Minister of Divine.
 The series starred Kirstie Alley as a former "wild child" who returned to her hometown as its first female minister.
 The pilot was broadcast on Fox, but the series was not made.

 The series has also been adapted into two stage plays by Ian Gower and Paul Carpenter, both incorporating plots from the TV episodes.
-The first is titled The Vicar of Dibley, and is largely concerned with Alice and Hugo's engagement and wedding.
+The first is titled The Vicar of Dibley, and is concerned mainly with Alice and Hugo's engagement and wedding.
 The second, A Vicar of Dibley Christmas – The Second Coming, is based on the episodes "Dibley Live" and "Winter", in which the villagers set up a radio station and put on a nativity play at Owen's farm.
+A third adaptation by Steve Clark and David Lovesy, titled The Vicar of Dibley - The Holy Trinity, covers Baby Geraldine's Christening, David Horton's brief wooing of Geraldine, and the Save Our Dibley campaign as a new reservoir threatens the village.
+Performance rights for all three are available through United Agents.

+Possible return

 In February 2016, it was reported that Dawn French was interested in returning to the role in a new series, The Bishop of Dibley, to follow on from the 2015 Red Nose Day Special.
 In December 2020, French opened up about the prospect of The Vicar of Dibley returning for a new series in 2021.

+Comedy Classic: Vicar of Dibley

+In December 2022, Channel 5 aired a 67-minute special retrospective for their "Comedy Classics" series.
+Actors and celebrities, including co-writer Paul Mayhew-Archer, take a look back, discuss and pay tribute to the show.

+Postage stamps

+In January 2025, Royal Mail issued a set of eight commemorative postage stamps depicting iconic characters and moments from the series.